Did you know? If you are traveling to Georgia (country), you may need a Georgian Immigration Visa.

 Immigration Visa Sub-Categories

-D2 – This visa is for foreigners arriving in Georgia on scientific, sports, cultural or educational missions or for voluntary/internship work.
+D2 – This visa is for foreigners arriving in Georgia on scientific, sports, cultural, or educational missions or for voluntary/internship work.

 D4 – This visa is intended for those who plan to reunify their family members in Georgia.

-D5 – This visa is for individuals who, under the procedure established by the legislation of Georgia, have the right of ownership of real property within the territory of Georgia (other than agricultural land) with its market value exceeding 100,000 USD equivalent in GEL, and their family members.
+D5 – This visa is for individuals who, under the procedure established by the legislation of Georgia, have the right of ownership of real property within the territory of Georgia (other than agricultural land) with its market value exceeding 150,000 USD equivalent in GEL, and their family members.

 Where Can You Apply From?

-It is possible to apply from the state of which you are not a citizen if (a) you have a valid multiple-entry visa or a valid residence permit of the country of residence, and (b) the effective term of the above visa or residence permit of the country of residence is 3 months longer than the term of the Georgian visa you have requested.
-You can also apply within the territory of Georgia, but the application shall be submitted no later than 45 days before one’s lawful stay in Georgia expires.
+Sometimes it is possible to apply from a third country as well.
+For that, you need to hold a valid multiple-entry visa or a residence permit of that country.
+Furthermore, the term of the visa or residence permit should be 3 months longer than the term of the Georgian visa you have requested.

 Application Requirements And Timeline